Select the Citrix Gateway plug-in for users

-When the download is complete, the Citrix Secure Access agent connects and displays a message in the notification area on a Windows-based computer.
+When the download is complete, the Citrix Gateway plug-in connects and displays a message in the notification area on a Windows-based computer.

-If you want users to connect with the Citrix Secure Access agent without using a web browser, you can configure the plug-in to display the logon dialog box when users right-click the Citrix Gateway icon in the notification area on a Windows-based computer or start the plug-in from the Start menu.
+If you want users to connect with the Citrix Gateway plug-in without using a web browser, you can configure the plug-in to display the logon dialog box when users right-click the Citrix Gateway icon in the notification area on a Windows-based computer or start the plug-in from the Start menu.

-To configure the Citrix Secure Access agent to use the logon dialog box, users must be logged on to complete this procedure.
+To configure the Citrix Gateway plug-in to use the logon dialog box, users must be logged on to complete this procedure.

 - On a Windows-based computer, in the notification area, right-click the Citrix Gateway icon and then click Configure Citrix Gateway.